-Qualifications: Dog grooming businesses may prefer that you have an Animal Studies certificate.
+Qualifications: Dog grooming businesses may prefer that you have an Animal Care (Animal Studies) certificate.
 Entry-level jobs may not require qualifications.

 Salary: The average pet groomer in Australia makes $25.31/hour.

-Job Description: Shampoo, blow dry, clip nails, trim and shape fur, consulting with customers.
+Job Description: Shampoo, blow dry, clip nails, trim and shape fur, consult with customers.

 Dog grooming is part of the overall expansion of pet-related businesses.
-If you are considering becoming self-employed or would like to work from home, this profession is one that may give you that flexibility.
+If you are considering becoming self-employed or would like to work from home, this profession may give you that flexibility.